 - there is going to be a big increase in unemployment because of the jobs lost;

-- there is a real possibility of social unrest (protests and riots), with an accompanying rise in both organized crime and petty crime, as the British establishment is overwhelmed by all the problems and proves unable to cope.
+- there is a real possibility of social unrest (protests and riots) if the British economic situation turns bad and it’s the poorer parts of society that feel the pain, with an accompanying rise in both organized crime and petty crime.

-So, Mr. Johnson, please, you succeeded – by hook or by crook – in becoming Prime Minister.
+So, Mr. Johnson, please, you succeeded in becoming Prime Minister.
 You need to be Prime Minister for the entire Union, not just the Tory Party of England.
 Open your eyes.
 You have to go ask the EU for a time extension, and you have to hold a second referendum.

-Or else, resign and, since you said you’d prefer to – to quote your own words – go “die in a ditch”, please do so.
+Or else, resign.
 So far, your short time in office has not been positive for the United Kingdom.